WE ARE NO LONGER ACCEPTING ACTOS CASES

 Actos Lawsuits – What You Need to Know

 Victims of harm caused as a direct result of taking Actos have the right to take legal action against Takeda Pharmaceuticals.
-An Actos lawsuit may seek damages based on Takeda’s negligence, alleging that Takeda: failed to properly warn of the risks of taking Actos, continued to manufacture and market the drug despite known risks, manufactured a defective product, failed to properly test Actos, or/and did not reveal Actos testing data to the public.
+An Actos lawsuit may seek damages based on Takeda’s negligence.
+These Actos lawsuits allege that Takeda failed to properly warn of the risks of taking Actos, continued to manufacture and market the drug despite known risks, manufactured a defective product, failed to properly test Actos, or/and did not reveal Actos testing data to the public.

 There are class action lawsuits currently pending against Actos’ manufacturer.
 You may have the right to join an existing Actos lawsuit, or file a civil action independently.

 Contact Our Office for a Free Case Review

 If you took pioglitazone for the treatment of type 2 diabetes and your doctor later diagnosed you with bladder cancer, you may have cause to file an Actos bladder cancer lawsuit.
-The pharmaceutical company may not have warned you adequately of the link between Actos and bladder cancer, or you may have been wrongfully prescribed this medication.
+The pharmaceutical company may not have warned you adequately of the link between Actos and bladder cancer.
+You may have been wrongfully prescribed this medication.
 A pharmaceutical litigation lawyer at Napoli Shkolnik, PLLC can provide you with a free legal consultation to learn your rights.
 Our lawyers have helped thousands of people injured by defective prescription drugs.
 We want to represent you in your Actos lawsuit.
 We are not afraid to take on the pharmaceutical company to fight for what matters to you, justice and compensation.
 To learn more about your right to legal action, call us today to schedule a case consultation.